Imagine someone interrupting while you are watching Hamilton on Disney+?

 In the oil and gas industry midstream means something a little different, but not entirely different.
 Midstream is the “middle” part of the natural gas value chain.
 Our industry is generally split into three categories of operation: upstream, midstream and downstream.
 But what does all that mean exactly?

-- Upstream (also known as producers) is where the drilling and well operations happen.
+- Upstream (also known as exploration and production) is where the drilling and well operations happen.
 It’s the part of our industry that operates the wells and produces the oil and natural gas that power our industry, economy and country.

 - Midstream companies operate the pipeline and gathering or transmission facilities that move the gas from the well (upstream) to our homes and businesses (downstream).
 Midstream operations also treat the product, remove water or waste products, compress it and get it ready for various markets downstream.